 In summer, pedal-boat rides on the Alte Donau.
 In winter, sledding at St. Ulrichplatz.

-The Vienna Museum with models of the city in its earliest years.
+The Vienna Museum with models of the city in its earliest years (currently closed for renovations; reopening 2024).

 In front of the nightly light show of the Uniqa-Tower on the Donaukanal.